roxannecvl/fde_homomorphic/README.md

 NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+## ServerKey vs ClientKey
+The usual way homomorphic encryption is used, is that a client will encrypt some data and will send it to a sever.
+The server can then perform homomorphic evaluations on this data, return the evaluated ciphertext, and the client can decrypt the evaluation.
+This is why, in the tfhe-rs library the type `ServerKey` represents the public/ evaluation key, ad the type `Clientkey` represents the secret key.
+In our use of homomorphic encryption, the sevrer keeps the secret key, and the client uses the public key.
+This is why you'll see the server with a `ClientKey` and the client with a `ServerKey`.
+This is not a mistake, the names given to those types by tfhe-rs are just not adapted to our use of homomorphic encryption.